-Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange prevailing at the date of the Statement of financial position.
-All translation differences, both gains and losses, originated in this process, including those arising from the settlement of items on the Statement of financial position, are taken to the Income statement for the year in which they arise.
+Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange prevailing at the date of the Statement of Financial Position.
+All translation differences, both gains and losses, originated in this process, including those arising from the settlement of items on the Statement of Financial Position, are taken to the Income Statement for the year in which they arise.

-4.13 Income tax expense
+4.13.
+INCOME TAX

-IBERDROLA files consolidated tax returns with certain Group companies.
+IBERDROLA files consolidated tax returns with certain group companies.